breakingdottech/breakingdottech/README.md

 > Why this exists
 I break misconfigured systems, vulnerable machines, and insecure clusters
-to learn how attackers think — and how defenders should respond.
+to learn how attackers think.

 By documenting what I learn, I hope to help others see how small gaps become big risks.
 It’s not just about exploitation — it’s about understanding where systems fail